Call Our Methadone Hotline 800-891-9360 Who Answers?

 You’ll realize just how safe and how helpful methadone maintenance treatment can be for your addiction.

 And when you’re finally ready to get started on this treatment, we’ll be here to help.
-Just call us at 800-891-9360(Who Answers?) to find the nearest methadone doctor to you.
+Just call 800-678-5931(Paid Advertiser) to find the nearest methadone doctor to you.

 Attaching to the Opioid Receptors